 What Is Celiac Disease?

 Celiac disease is an immune reaction to eating foods containing gluten.
-Gluten is a group of proteins firstly found in wheat.
-Other grains also containing gluten are barley, rye, spelt.
+Gluten is a group of proteins first found in wheat.
+Other grains also containing gluten are barley, rye, and spelt.
 Most people ingest gluten without any problem, while people with celiac disease, gluten sensitivity, and wheat allergies face several difficulties when eating gluten.

 Celiac symptoms are significantly varied and differ in children and adults.
 However, some of the digestive signs for adults are:

 - Abdominal pain

 - Nausea and vomiting

 Despite digestive signs, some other adults with celiac disease, more than half of them, experience unrelated symptoms to the digestive system, including: